dondretrotman/Survey-Solutions-Exports/README.md

 5.0 - Exports to MSExcel worksheet
 5.1 - Changed it to work locally on the server
 5.2 - Changed to Version 18 of the questionnaire
+5.3 - Moved all survey specific variables to the config file